 Pioneering Austrias Vineyard Classification.

 We know our vineyards.
 They inspire us.
 We are enthusiastic about their peculiarities.
 There is an age-old wisdom amongst vintners that there are vineyards which, when carefully tended each year, consistently yield exceptional wines.
 For over 1000 years the knowledge about those special plots of land has been passed on from generation to generation.
 The vineyard classification is the logical consequence of our centuries old wine-history and our inner urge to explore and research.
-Together with seven renowned wineries of the region we are proud founders of the Association ‘Österreichische Traditionsweingüter’ (Traditional Austrian Wineries), established in 1992, with the purpose of classifying those outstanding vineyard sites of the Danube region.
+Together with six renowned wineries of the region we are proud founders of the Association ‘Österreichische Traditionsweingüter’ (Traditional Austrian Wineries), established in 1992, with the purpose of classifying those outstanding vineyard sites of the Danube region.
 It was Austria’s first vineyard classification project and noticeably changes it’s wine industry.
 For over 25 years the members, today counting 36 estates, have been working on it.
 Work in progress...

 Find out more: www.traditionsweingueter.at